fabric-composer/sample-applications/packages/getting-started/README.md

 This is a simple commandline-centric application to get started with the Fabric Composer framework quickly and easily.
 Starting from nothing to an application running against and actual Hyperledger fabric.

+Project contains script files allowing you to easily start a Hyperledger Fabric v1 instance.
+The `npm install` will start HLF for you.

 ## Installation